6.1 Principles for shareholder engagement

 Carnegie Fonder’s management organisation analyses and monitors the business strategies of the portfolio companies on a daily basis; both the financial and the non-financial aspects in accordance with the fund management company’s Investment Policy and Internal Rules for Fund Management.

 Carnegie Fonder’s management organisation conducts ongoing and ad hoc dialogue with representatives of the portfolio companies.
 This can be done through email, telephone or in personal meetings.

-In case of serious violations in areas such as ESG, issues are raised for discussion in the Carnegie Fonder Sustainability Board together with the responsible fund manager.
-An assessment is then made with regard to which of the available alternatives is in the best financial interests of the unit holders.
+In case of serious violations in areas such as ESG, issues are raised for discussion in the Carnegie Fonder Responsible Investment Board Responsible Investment Board together with the relevant fund manager.
+An assessment is then made with regard to which of the available alternatives is in the best financial interests of the unitholders.